Types of Redox Reactions with Examples

 FeCl2, FeSO4, SnCl2, Hg2Cl2

-Identification of oxidizing and Reducing Agent
+Identification of Oxidizing and Reducing Agent

 When an element in a compound has the lowest oxidation state, it can act as a reducing agent.
-H2S, H2C2O4, FeSO4, SnCl2 are some examples.
+H2S, H2C2O4, FeSO4, and SnCl2 are some examples.

 The compound will function as an oxidizing agent if a highly electronegative element is in its highest oxidation state.